-- If RSET=LOCAL is generated, then the RSET call has no effect on the distributed transaction. - Here, inconsistencies may occur in the distributed databases, if some of the local transactions participating in the distributed transactions are continued and others reset.
+- If RSET=LOCAL is generated, then the RSET call has no effect on the distributed transaction. - Here, inconsistencies may occur in the distributed databases, if some of the local transactions participating in the distributed transactions are continued and others rolled back.
 With this generation, the global data consistency is no longer guaranteed by the relevant system components, but is the responsibility of the application program units.
-These must decide the situations in which it is more practical to terminate the distributed transaction and the situations in which it must be reset. - If RSET=GLOBAL is generated, then openUTM forces termination of the program unit run with a PEND variant which causes the distributed transaction to be reset (see also the PEND call, page 367ff).
+These must decide the situations in which it is more practical to terminate the distributed transaction and the situations in which it must be rolled back. - If RSET=GLOBAL is generated, then openUTM forces termination of the program unit run with a PEND variant which causes the distributed transaction to be rolled back (see also the PEND call, page 375ff).